drBenway/pixi-vn-wiki/start/assets-management.md

 ## Initialize the asset matrix at project start

-Initializing the asset array at the beginning of the project allows you to reference assets by a unique alias without having to use url/path.
+Initializing the asset matrix at the beginning of the project allows you to reference assets by a unique alias without having to use url/path.
 This way you can use its alias (instead of url/path) and you can change the URL of a resource without having to worry about the compatibility of old saves.

 To do this, it is recommended to create an asynchronous function `defineAssets` that will be called at the start of the project.
 In this function you will use the function `Assets.add` which will allow you to add an asset to the matrix.
 The function `Assets.add` requires an object with the following properties: